-ii) Table of changes in share-based remuneration schemes and gross profit from vested shares or financial instruments

-Name of Plan Financial instruments at start of financial year 2023 Financial instruments Financial instruments vested duri fiscal year during the Instruments matured but not exercised instruments at ncial year 2023 Name No. of instrumen ts No. of instrum ents No. of equivalent shares No. of instrume nt No. of equivalen t/vested shares shares Gross profit from vested shares or financial instrument s (thousand €) instruments No. of instrumen ts No. of equivalent share No data iii) Long-term savings systems
+ii) Table of changes in share-based remuneration schemes and gross profit from vested shares or financial instruments year 2023 Financial instruments Financial instruments vested during the Instruments matured but not exercised instruments at ncial year 2023 Name No. of instrumen ts No. of instrum ents No. of equivalent shares No. of instrume nt No. of equivalen t/vested shares Price of vested shares Gross profit from vested shares or financial instrument s (thousand €) No. of instruments No. of instrumen ts No. of equivalent share No data iii) Long-term savings systems